andybywire/content-first-prototyping/README.md

 Once you’ve got your environment set up, install the project framework.
 (If you're new to the command line, open a terminal window and enter in the commands below.
 Leave off the "$" – that's a stand-in for the terminal prompt.
 If you get a permission error, type `sudo` before the line and enter your password when prompted.)

-1. Install the Jekyll gem
+1. Install the Jekyll gem and Gulp (remember to use `sudo` if you see permission errors)

         $ gem install jekyll

-2. Install Gulp globally (remember to use `sudo` if you see permission errors)

         $ npm install gulp -g

-3. Clone/copy the Content first Prototyping Starter Kit to your project folder
+2. Clone/copy the Content first Prototyping Starter Kit to your project folder

         $ git clone git://github.com/andybywire/content-first-prototyping.git